 Visit a psychologist and ask whether you can undergo therapies to help better cope with your illness.

-Don't be limited by pharmacological treatments; experiment on various options and pick some that provide you the most benefits.
+Don't be limited by pharmacological treatments; experiment with various options and pick some that provide you with the most benefits.

 With chronic fatigue, you are lucky if you go one day without symptoms.
-Consider the benefit to that for the most part; you should know your symptoms well and be able to note precisely your responses to treatments and therapies.
-It's important to keep a journal of your daily experience to help you manage your symptoms better
+Considering the benefit of that, for the most part, you should know your symptoms well and be able to note precisely your responses to treatments and therapies.
+It's essential to keep a journal of your daily experience to help you manage your symptoms better.

-According to recent studies, this therapy improves the physical energy and capacity of chronic fatigue.
+According to recent studies, this therapy improves chronic fatigue's physical energy and capacity.
 While it is, of course, hard for the first few months, the first few years even, it is always worth the effort.
-Eventually, with a little activity done each day, the body can regain some of the strength and energy that once was available before the onset of chronic fatigue.